bssstudio/SQL2Slick/README.md

 );
 ```

-it will emit the folowing code:
+it will emit the following code:

 ```scala
 /* Generated case class */